WHAT’S IN THIS REVIEW?

 Server Locations & Network

-Despite their popularity with users, TunnelBear has a smaller server network when all is said and done.
+Despite its popularity with users, the TunnelBear server network is small when all is said and done.
 It’s operational in 49 countries to be exact.

 As with many providers, there’s a lack of attention paid to entire continents and vast regions, including Africa and the Middle East.